-Safe, equitable, stable environments to develop a sense of belonging and connectedness.
+Social and civic engagement to develop a sense of belonging and connectedness.

 Children need to feel connected to their communities, loved, and appreciated.
-Involvement in social institutions and environments, awareness of cultural customs and traditions, and a sense that they matter and belong helps them develop into secure and resilient adults/ What are some examples of social and civic engagement?
+Involvement in social institutions and environments, awareness of cultural customs and traditions, and a sense that they matter and belong helps them develop into secure and resilient adults.
+What are some examples of social and civic engagement?

-- Being involved in projects, peer mentoring, or community service through one's school or religious organization - Participating in family cultural traditions - Joining a music, art, or sports group.
+- Being involved in projects, peer mentoring, or community service through one's school or religious organization. - Participating in family and cultural traditions. - Joining a music, art, or sports group.